sharpest-tools-in-the-shed/osen/README.md

 }
 ```

-Yes, just like in Spring.
+Yes, just like in SpringMVC.
 Then somewhere in code, when you need to send a ping to someone, drop:
 ```
 val receiver = Address(RECEIVER_HOST_ACCUIRED_SOMEWAY, PORT_RECEIVER_IS_LISTENING_TO)
 val message = Message("EXAMPLE", "PING")